It won’t be long now before we see this year’s Dancing on Ice line-up take to the ice rink.

-Musician and rapper Lady Leshurr will be bringing her freestyling skills to the rink as she’s the latest celebrity to join Dancing on Ice’s 2021 line-up.
+Musician and rapper Lady Leshurr will be bringing her free-styling skills to the rink to the Dancing on Ice line-up.

 The 30-year-old, best known for her tracks Queen’s Speech and Don’t Believe You, announced the news on Kiss Breakfast, alongside hosts, Diversity’s Jordan Banjo and Dancing on Ice 2019 runner-up Perri Kiely.

-She said: “Oh my gosh I don’t know what I’ve got myself in for but everyone knows me to be that person to just throw myself in at the deep end and I just wing it a lot of the time.”
+She said at the time: “Oh my gosh I don’t know what I’ve got myself in for but everyone knows me to be that person to just throw myself in at the deep end and I just wing it a lot of the time.”

 The 38-year-old model and TV personality, who is married to Leicester City footballer Jamie Vardy, was confirmed to be taking part in the contest on 29th September.

-Former Olympic skier Graham Bell joins the Dancing on Ice line-up for 2021.
+Former Olympic skier Graham Bell is in the Dancing on Ice line-up for 2021.